Eptikar/litellm-ruby/README.md

 $ gem install litellm
 ```

-## Starting Local Litellm Server
+## Starting Local LiteLLM Server

-You can run a litellm server locally by placing this sample config.yaml file:
+You can run a liteLLM server locally by placing this sample config.yaml file:

 ```yaml
 model_list: